gulpjs/vinyl-fs/README.md

 - First argument can also be a function that takes in a file and returns a folder path.
 - Possible options for the second argument:
   - cwd - Specify the working directory the folder is relative to.
 Default is `process.cwd()`
+  - dirMode - Specify the mode the directory should be created with.
+Default is the process mode.
 - Returns a Readable/Writable stream.
 - On write the stream will create a symbolic link (i.e. symlink) on disk at the folder/cwd specified.
 - After creating the symbolic link, it will be emitted from the stream so you can keep piping these around.